mingtea/roguelike/README.md

 # roguelike
-roguelike tutorial in python 3 hey guys whats going on
+writing a roguelike in python3 this will never ever be finished a fun project, but i doubt python is fast enough for a truly deep roguelike